Ready to Rent?

 Call a professional exterminator or spray pesticide yourself before the tenant moves in.
 Bugs bring problems, so keep them out.

-Now that your property is ready to rent,
+Now that your property is ready to rent, all you need are the tenants.

 If you’re ready for professional help marketing your property and finding tenants, we are experts and happy to help.